Easy Come, Easy Go (1967 film)

 Easy Come, Easy Go is a 1967 American musical comedy film starring Elvis Presley.
 Hal Wallis produced the film for Paramount Pictures, and it was Wallis' final production with Presley.
-The film co-starred Dodie Marshall, Pat Harrington, Jr., Pat Priest, Elsa Lanchester, and Frank McHugh.
-(It was McHugh's last feature film.)
+The film co-starred Dodie Marshall, Pat Priest, Pat Harrington, Jr., Skip Ward, Frank McHugh (in his last feature film) and Elsa Lanchester.
 The movie reached #50 on the Variety magazine national box office list in 1967.

 Easy Come, Easy Go, Presley's twenty-third film, was released on March 22, two weeks before his twenty-fourth, Double Trouble, which was released on April 5.
 However, Double Trouble was filmed before Easy Come, Easy Go.

 Plot

 United States Navy officer Lieutenant Junior Grade (j.g.)
 Ted Jackson (Elvis Presley) is a former U.S. Navy explosive ordnance disposal officer who divides his time between twin careers as a deep-sea diver and nightclub singer.
 Ted discovers what he believes could be a fortune in Spanish gold aboard a sunken ship and sets out to rescue it with the help of go-go dancing yoga expert Jo Symington (Dodie Marshall) and friend Judd Whitman (Pat Harrington, Jr.).
 Gil Carey (Skip Ward), however, is also after the treasure and uses his girlfriend Dina Bishop (Pat Priest) to foil Ted's plans.

 Presley sings six songs in the movie: the title song, "I'll Take Love", "Sing You Children", "You Gotta Stop", "Yoga Is as Yoga Does" in a duet with Elsa Lanchester, and "The Love Machine".
 The film would be the first starring Presley that had a ballad-free soundtrack since his 1956 film debut, Love Me Tender.
 Despite this, only 30,000 copies were sold, making it the worst selling record that Elvis ever released for RCA Victor.